 - Zone 3 has no IP rating requirements.

 Essentially this post is provided to allow designers and home owners a brief understanding of the regulations in Australia and New Zealand as we understand them.
 The ultimate authority is however your licensed electrician but this information may make it easier to come to a better design resolution for your bathroom.
 Since most of our fittings are made of brass they are perfect for damp areas.
 Brass will not rust and can be re-polished or cleaned over time.
 Nickel plating over brass will perhaps be the surface that requires the least amount of cleaning.
 We can also supply ceramic lamp holders and batten holders again that perform well in damp environments.
 Plumbing pipe fittings can also be a great design feature in a bathroom but you may need to use galvanised or painted finish to maintain in a damp situation.

-Low voltage for this purpose will require 12V AC and we are now introducing a rage of 12V LED bulbs at this voltage for use in bathroom fittings
+Low voltage for this purpose will require 12V and we are now introducing a rage of 12V LED globes at this voltage for use in bathroom fittings